How can I put my music on Spotify and Apple Music?

-If you have signed a contract with a label, probably you need not worry about how your music gets upload on digital platforms.
-Just read your contract, it is not like an app update’s agreement that you just agree and sing in. this is the contract over the ownership of your art, your signature under that contract is one the most important signatures that you ever sign.
+If you have signed a contract with a label, probably you need not worry about how your music gets uploaded on digital platforms.
+Just read your contract, it is not like an app update’s agreement that you just agree and sign in. this is the contract over the ownership of your art, your signature under that contract is one the most important signatures that you ever sign.

 But if you don’t have a label contract and want to upload your music on your own.
 There are still several ways for you to do that.
 First, you should choose a digital distributor:

 As you can see there are a lot of options here.
 And despite what it seems like, having a lot of options really makes it harder to choose one final decision.
 But don’t worry, we are here to help you.

 There are some rules that you should consider before uploading your music.
 All of these rules are available on each of these distributors’ websites.
 But in general, you should have a good sound quality with an acceptable mix and master.
 You can use the MP3 format of your music to upload, but it is really recommended to use the WAV, FLAC, or AIFF format.
 You must check first to see which format with what qualities your distributor accepts.

 Then you need to have a nice artwork without any advertisements of your social media accounts on it, and your name and the name of your album or track should be clear and readable.

 Now you should just open your account and start uploading.
 You will need to provide some information regarding your music based on which genre your music is and which distributor you chose.

 If you are going to upload classical music, keep in mind that not all of the distributors do that, check it first before starting the process.